KurtABum/PatternAnalysis-2025/recognition/README.md

 A complementary approach would be to involve human evaluators, such as medical professionals, to rate the quality of the generated summaries on a scale of 1–10.
 This could help validate the model’s translations and provide guidance for further fine-tuning.
 The ultimate goal would be to develop a fully functional large language model capable of reliably converting medical reports into patient-friendly language.

 Additionally, implementing a simple user interface or API would make the model easily accessible, allowing patients or healthcare providers to input a report and quickly receive a translated lay summary.
 Such a system could facilitate wider adoption and practical use in real-world clinical settings.

+To further improve training efficiency, early stopping could be integrated into the training loop.
+This would allow the model to be trained for a large number of epochs without overfitting, as training would automatically stop once the validation ROUGE scores and loss stop improving for a set number of consecutive epochs.
+This ensures the model is trained long enough to learn effectively but not unnecessarily beyond the point of performance gain.